15 best Christmas gift ideas for vinyl lovers

 Pro-Ject Juke Box E turntable system

 Based on Pro-Ject's highly-regarded Primary turntable, the Juke Box E is a true just-add-speakers deck, complete with Ortofon OM 5E cartridge, amplification and even Bluetooth connectivity.
-Moreover, it sounds fantastic, picking up an Award in our systems category for two years running.
+Moreover, it sounds fantastic, picking up an Award in our systems category this year.

 Cat Scratch Turntable